-m. used to study art history in northampton, now she watches tv in boston.
+m. used to study art history in northampton, now she watches film in anchorage.

 If queer collectivity is defined as an alliance based not on identity but rather on a deeply felt opposition to patriarchal norms and on the urgent need for lived alternatives to heteronormative ways of relating, it would seem impossible to devise any one image to represent the multitude of queer subjectivities.
 Is queerness at odds with representation?